SnowConvert: Function References for Teradata¶

 NUM

-The value of the string to be checked.
+The text string that needs to be validated.

 Returns¶

-Returns 1 if the parameter is a valid number.
-Otherwise, returns 0.
+Returns 1 if the input parameter is a valid numeric value.
+If the input is not a valid number (for example, text or special characters), returns 0.

 Example¶